Manhattan Murder Mystery (1993)

 Larry Lipton: This guy gets his jollies from licking the back of postage stamps.

-Ted: I can see that, depending on who's on the stamp.
+Ted: I can see that, depending on who's picture is on the stamp.

 Larry Lipton: Don't do this!
 We should be asleep now in one of our many cuddling positions!

-Larry Lipton: I like a hotel with lots of blue powder sprinkled along the base boards.
+Larry Lipton: Very nice.
+I love a hotel that's got lots of blue powder sprinkled along the baseboards.

-Larry Lipton: I'd fix Ted up with Helen Dubin, but they'd probably get into an argument over penis envy; the poor guy suffers from it so.
+Larry Lipton: I was thinking of fixing Ted up with Helen Dubin, but then I figured they would just, you know, get into an argument over penis envy or something.
+The poor guy suffers from it so.

 Larry Lipton: New York is the city that never sleeps!
 That's why we don't live in Duluth.
 That, plus I don't even know where Duluth is.
 Lucky me.